 expected credit loss is assumed as per RBI Prudential Norms on Prudent Basis.

-obligation as a result of past events and it is probable that there will be an outflow of resources.
-Contingent
+present obligation as a result of past events and it is probable that there will be an outflow of resources.

-liabilities are not recognized but are disclosed in the notes.
-Contingent assets are neither recognized nor
+Contingent liabilities are not recognized but are disclosed in the notes.
+Contingent assets are neither

-by Reserve Bank of India in their guidelines on prudential norms.
-The rates used by the Company are as
+specified by Reserve Bank of India in their guidelines on prudential norms.
+The rates used by the

 a.
 Provision for Non-Performing Assets